sidney/ansel/src/tests/benchmark/README.txt

-darktable-bench is a simple script to apply standardized processing to a standard image for the purpose of comparing performance between systems.
+ansel-bench is a simple script to apply standardized processing to a standard image for the purpose of comparing performance between systems.
 It reports the average time taken for the processing over multiple runs, as well as a performance metric which is useful for